School Refusal - Education Alternatives

-Parentline calls 2023
+Parentline calls 2024

-One quarter of all calls to Parentline now comes from a dad
+Almost one third of all calls to Parentline now comes from a dad

 When Parentline was first set up almost 100% of the calls came from mothers.
 In the first year of operation Parentline received one call from a father.
 In the intervening years the number of fathers calling the helpline is increasing all the time.
-Calls from fathers now represent approx. 25% of calls.
+Calls from fathers now represent approx. 32.5% of calls.

 The content of calls from fathers has also changed.
 20 years ago fathers used to ask ‘how they could support their wife with her parenting.’
 The calls from fathers now show they are playing a much more active role in parenting and there is no difference between the parenting issues raised by men and women.